natalieagus/50033/docs/03-toddlers/management.md

 The Input System is a newer system offered by Unity to **manage** your game's user input in an easier way.
 The old is called the `Input Manager`, and that's one that we heave briefly touched (`GetKeyUp`, `GetKeyDown`, etc).
 This Input System package is a newer, more **flexible** system, which allows you to use any kind of Input Device to control your Unity content, define specific **actions**, watch for specific **interactions**, **process** the actions, and give an overall pleasant management of the user input.

 Let's say we have a different input bindings during the gameplay and in the main menu of the game.
 With The Input System, we can define **Action Maps** for different scenes, while with the old system, we need to manually manage that within our scripts.
 There also exist other alternatives (e.g: paid assets, using ScriptableObjects) to manage user input.

-The Input System is simply an **alternative**.
+<span className="orange-bold">Note that The Input System is simply an **alternative**</span>, and you can definitely utilise both `Input Manager` and The Input System in the same project,

 ### Installation